kyma-incubator/compass/docs/provisioner/08-02-provisioning-gardener.md

   5. Make a call to the Runtime Provisioner to create a cluster on GCP.

-      > **NOTE:** To access the Runtime Provisioner, make a call from another Pod in the cluster containing the Runtime Provisioner or forward the port on which the GraphQL Server is listening.
+      > **NOTE:** To access the Runtime Provisioner, forward the port on which the GraphQL Server is listening.

       > **NOTE:** The cluster name must start with a lowercase letter followed by up to 19 lowercase letters, numbers, or hyphens, and cannot end with a hyphen.